 If you don’t believe the estimate is adequate for the amount of damage your car faced, you are entitled to negotiate a better price.
 This negotiation process will go more smoothly if you have a higher estimate from a local mechanic.

 Though you may believe the insurance company has the upper hand, your position as the paying customer has a significant amount of power in this process.
 As a customer of your insurance company, you should feel empowered enough to negotiate any costs as you see fit.
 If you believe you should be receiving a higher payout than what your insurance company is offering, don’t hesitate to challenge them; it’s your right.
 Stick to your guns but be reasonable.
 Realistically, if you’ve presented an estimate from a mechanic, your settlement will be somewhere between the two estimates.

 If you’ve caused an accident, you should expect your insurance premiums to increase.
-If you don’t have accident forgiveness, these costs can be steep.
-If you get into an accident and feel that your insurer is not offering you a fair enough offer, or simply is not handling the situation as well as you would have liked, you may want to shop for car insurance quotes and consider working with a different insurance company in the future.
+If you don’t have accident forgiveness insurance, these costs can be steep.
+If you get into an accident and feel that your insurer is not offering you a fair enough settlement, or simply is not handling the situation as well as you would have liked, you may want to shop for auto insurance quotes and consider working with a different insurance company in the future.
 High premium increases in addition to the deductible you’ll have to pay after an accident can be difficult expenses to handle; working with a new company may lessen the burden.